Returns deal would focus on safe routes for children with family in UK – Labour

 Sir Keir will be in Montreal in Canada over the weekend for a summit of “progressive” politicians ahead of an expected visit to France next week to meet President Emmanuel Macron.

-No 10 downplayed the significance of the Paris trip, saying it is “not unusual”, but some see it as a bid by the Opposition leader to appear statesmanlike ahead of a likely general election next year.
+No 10 downplayed the significance of the Opposition leader’s Paris trip, saying it is “not unusual”, but it is widely seen as a bid to appear statesmanlike ahead of a likely general election next year.

+Canadian Prime Minister Justin Trudeau as well as former UK prime minister Sir Tony Blair are among those reported to be attending the so-called “2023 Global Progress Action Summit” in Montreal.